SchweizerischeBundesbahnen/atlas/business-organisation-directory/README.md

 * Infrastructure documentation: https://confluence.sbb.ch/display/ATLAS/%5BATLAS%5D+7.1.+Infrastruktur+Ebene+1

 ## Development
-For an easy local development setup, we provide a `docker-compose.yml`, which can be used to start dependent infrastructure.

 CRD Import requires passwords.
 These can be imported by using bash/cmd.
 The statement can be found [here](https://confluence.sbb.ch/pages/viewpage.action?pageId=1881802050)